theramiyer/human-resume/pages/making.md

 #### Setting up Jekyll

-This document has been created for Windows&nbsp;10 Pro.
+This document has been created for Windows 10 Pro.
 While building the site locally is not entirely necessary, it helps when you need to build the site locally to test out its working.

 Enable the [Linux Subsystem on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) feature, and install the necessary components required to be able to build sites using Jekyll.
 While there may be seemingly less-complicated ways to set up Jekyll on Windows without WSL, setting it up with WSL is much less hassle.
 [This post](http://daverupert.com/2016/04/jekyll-on-windows-with-bash/) by Dave Rupert helps a great deal with it.
 Also, some of the [Nokogiri binaries](http://daverupert.com/2016/06/ruby-on-rails-on-bash-on-ubuntu-on-windows/) need to be installed.